zijianhuang/openapiclientgen/README.md

 	public string ClientLibraryFileName { get; set; } = "OpenApiClientAuto.cs";

 	/// <summary>
-	/// Generated data types will be decorated with DataContractAttribute and DataMemberAttribute.
+	/// Generated data types will be decorated with DataContractAttribute and DataMemberAttribute in C#.
 	/// </summary>
 	public bool DecorateDataModelWithDataContract { get; set; }

 	/// <summary>
-	/// Serialize enum to strng.
-For C#, effective if DecorateDataModelWithDataContract is true, and the enum type is decorated by [JsonConverter(typeof(Newtonsoft.Json.Converters.StringEnumConverter))].
-For TypeScript, the output is string enums.
+	/// Serialize enum to string.
+For C#, effective if DecorateDataModelWithDataContract is true, and the enum type is decorated by
+	/// [JsonConverter(typeof(Newtonsoft.Json.Converters.StringEnumConverter))] or [System.Text.Json.Serialization.JsonConverter(typeof(System.Text.Json.Serialization.JsonStringEnumConverter))].
+	/// For TypeScript, the output is string enums.
 	/// </summary>
 	public bool EnumToString { get; set; }